lightningnetwork/lnd/docs/code_contribution_guidelines.md

 - [&nbsp;&nbsp;] Running `go vet` does not report any issues
 - [&nbsp;&nbsp;] Running `make lint` does not report any **new** issues that did not already exist
+- [&nbsp;&nbsp;] All commits build properly and pass tests.
+Only in exceptional cases it can be justifiable to violate this condition.
+In that case, the reason should be stated in the commit message.
+- [&nbsp;&nbsp;] Commits have a logical structure (see section 4.5).

 <a name="Licensing" />